 If you are going to host the karaoke session yourself, here are some questions you’ll need to think about:

-Wild SF are professionals at hosting virtual karaoke sessions and parties!
-Our enthusiastic and fun team of artists are skilled at handling the (somewhat annoying) aspects, like setting up Zoom and Google Meet, welcoming participants, handling song selections, and ensuring you and your work from home team have an enjoyable time!
+Their hosts are skilled at handling the (somewhat annoying) aspects, like setting up Zoom and Google Meet, welcoming participants, handling song selections, and ensuring you and your work from home team have an enjoyable time!

-Cost is only $15/person (discounts for larger teams, $200 minimum), which includes a dedicated KJ/host throughout (think: high-energy, charismatic, tech-savvy camp counselor) to handle all of the technical stuff, so that you and your team get to focus on laughs and belting it out.
+This includes a dedicated KJ/host throughout (think: high-energy, charismatic, tech-savvy camp counselor) to handle all of the technical stuff, so that you and your team get to focus on laughs and belting it out.

 Send the participants the Zoom meeting link.
 Once they’re online, here is what you should ask them to do: